Generative Social Choice: First Component: Guarantees with Perfect Queries

 \subsection{Unconstrained Queries}

 We begin by constructing a democratic process that guarantees BJR in polynomial time.
 This algorithm uses queries of type $\disquery{\cdot}{\cdot}$ and $n$-$\genquery{\cdot}{\cdot}$, i.e., generative queries without constraints on the number of input agents.
-The democratic process we propose, shown in \cref{alg:cjr}, can either be seen as a generalization of \emph{Greedy Approval Voting}~\citep{ABCE+17}, or as a variant of \emph{Greedy Monroe Rule}~\citep{SFS15} that selects statements following an egalitarian rather than utilitarian criterion.
+The democratic process we propose, shown in \cref{alg:cjr}, can either be seen as a generalization of \emph{Greedy Approval Voting}~\citep{ABCE+17}, or as a variant of the \emph{Greedy Monroe Rule}~\citep{SFS15} that selects statements based on an egalitarian~{\citep{BSU13}} rather than utilitarian criterion.
 Our democratic process iteratively constructs a slate, adding statements one at a time.
 In each iteration, it identifies a set $T$ of $n/k$ (up to rounding) remaining agents and a statement $\alpha$ such that $\min_{i \in T} u_i(\alpha)$ is maximized.
 It then adds $\alpha$ to the slate, removes the agents $T$ (who are now satisfied), and repeats.
-The proof below that this process satisfies BJR follows the argument by \citet{ABCE+17} that Greedy Approval Voting satisfies JR.
+Our proof in \cref{app:proofs} that this process satisfies BJR follows in structure the argument by \citet{ABCE+17} that Greedy Approval Voting satisfies JR.